zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Ethereum-Wire-Protocol.rst

 Session Management
 ~~~~~~~~~~~~~~~~~~

-For the Ethereum sub-protocol, upon an active session, a ``Status``
+For the Expanse sub-protocol, upon an active session, a ``Status``
 message must be sent.
 Following the reception of the peer's ``Status``
-message, the Ethereum session is active and any other messages may be
+message, the Expanse session is active and any other messages may be
 sent.
 All transactions should initially be sent with one or more
 Transactions messages.